 1. Last Minute Review

 Use the entire week leading up to your exam to re-review the material that you haven’t completely grasped and re-do all the practice questions related to those topics.
 By giving yourself enough time to do a proper final review, you’ll feel much more confident about passing your exam without any last minute cramming.
-If you need some questions, consider getting a question bank from the top prep courses.
+If you need some questions, consider getting a question bank from the top CPA prep courses.

 2. Day Before